DarwinJS/gitlab-for-eks/content/010_introduction/workshops_syllabus.md

 ### Syllabus

-For In-Person AWS Workshops the following lab sections will be performed by participants:
+For AWS Workshops the following lab sections will be performed by participants:

 1. [Labs Section 4.
 GitLab GitOps via the GitLab Agent for Kubernetes (Overview)]({{< relref "../040_gitlab_gitops_via_agent" >}})